 Heating an average home using heating oil results in carbon emissions of 5,200kg a year.
 That’s more than two return flights from London to New York.
 On top of the carbon emissions from the boiler itself, heating oil comes with the added environmental impact of getting oil delivered by truck.

-In comparison, a heat pump works by drawing in renewable heat energy from the air outside.
-A heat pump running on grid electricity generates just 850kg of carbon emissions a year.
+In comparison, if you replaced your oil boiler with a Good Energy heat pump running on grid electricity, it would generate just 661kg of carbon emissions a year.
 This carbon footprint can be reduced further by generating electricity using solar panels, or switching to a green energy tariff that matches the power used by the heat pump with electricity from renewable sources.

 Oil boilers are being banned within the next two decades

-What’s more, upgrading to a heat pump sooner rather than later means you apply a £7,500 government grant from the Boiler Upgrade Scheme.
+What’s more, if you replace your oil boiler with a heat pump soon, you can apply for a £7,500 government heat pump grant from the Boiler Upgrade Scheme.
 There is only a set amount of government funding being made available for this grant, with no news yet about future schemes that could replace it.

 Oil could leave you with a big cleanup bill